konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 var firebaseEvents = new Firebase("https://scorching-inferno-2434.firebaseio.com/");
 ```

-``$firebase`` is a facotry that AngularFire provides us to bind firebase and angular.
-Now that we have a firebase object, we pass it to ``$firebase``to create an object that comunicates with angular
+Now that we have a firebase object, we pass it to ``$firebase``, that is a facotry that AngularFire provides us to bind firebase and angular

 ```javascript
 var events = $firebase(firebaseEvents);